salvadormartin3z/salvadormartin3z/README.md

 ### Software Developer!!

-- 🔭 I'm currently working on Frontend, Backend and Mobile development
+- 🔭 I'm currently working with data.
-- 🌱 I’m currently learning M.L.
+- 🌱 I used to work in web development and creating video games.
 - 👯 I’m looking to collaborate

 ### Connect with me: